Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the sixth-ranked team ERA among all MLB pitching staffs (3.96).
+- The Yankees have a 3.94 team ERA that ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to rank 18th in baseball in home runs given up (170 total, 1.2 per game).
+- The Yankees rank 17th in baseball in home runs surrendered (170 total, 1.2 per game).

-- His most recent time out came on Wednesday against the Detroit Tigers, when the righty threw six innings, surrendering two earned runs while giving up four hits.
+- The righty last pitched on Thursday against the Detroit Tigers, when he threw 4 2/3 innings, allowing three earned runs while giving up six hits.

+- In 28 games this season, the 27-year-old has amassed an ERA of 4.56, with 8.9 strikeouts per nine innings.
+Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.